Perspective | We don’t need to talk about Kanye. (I do, though.)

 “I don’t want to be thrown away,” said Bassey Ikpi, author of “I’m Telling the Truth but I’m Lying,” a memoir about her bipolar disorder, during a conversation last month.
 “I see Kanye and realize how easily that could be me.”
 And I think that’s it.

 Bipolar disorder, as Ikpi explained, can be ugly in a way that many other mental illnesses just ain’t.
-“There is a respectability po memoir about her bipolarou’re only allowed to have a mental illness in public if it makes you sad or makes people feel bad for you.
+“There is a respectability politic with mental health.
+You’re only allowed to have a mental illness in public if it makes you sad or makes people feel bad for you.
 You’re only allowed to have a mental illness in public if people already like you.”
 She continued, “I will concede that Kanye is an a--hole.
 But what we’re seeing isn’t regular a--hole behavior.
 This is an a--hole in an extended manic episode.
 This doesn’t excuse his behavior.
 But it does give a reason for it.”

 I have social anxiety, which is one of those un-ugly disorders.
 It was once much more prominent in my life than it is now.
 I used to decide to just not to do important things — things I actually wanted to do — because of how unsettled my anxiety would make me feel.
 Like a prisoner in my own skin.
 And also like I needed to find somewhere in my skin to hide.
 And then there was also the kinetic disorientation of feeling this way while Black and male.
 Why didn’t I feel as cool and gregarious as the world told me Black men were supposed to be?
 Felt like things were double, triple wrong with me.